powerfart-plugins/image-tools/README.md

 - Reverse image search

 ### TODO
+- Basic image information
 - Rotate the image
-- Gallery mode
+- Gallery mode (deferred to "v3", the likelihood of a more convenient tool for a better result)
-- Basic image information

 ### Similar plugins
 - [Image To Clipboard](https://github.com/Sidemen19/image-to-clipboard)